TheFireCo/genkit-plugins/examples/README.md

 ## Set up Genkit packages and DevUI
 1. Rename .env.local to .env and add your OpenAI API key to it, or specify it in the environment variable `OPENAI_API_KEY`.
 2. Run `npm install` to install the dependencies.
-3. Run `npx genkit start` to launch the Genkit Dev UI.
+3. Run `npm run start` to launch the Genkit Dev UI.

 Genkit is configured from the `index.ts`, where you can import and initialize the plugin and define prompts, flows, models and other tools which could be accessed directly through Gekit Dev UI: